daniellee97/Sharide_dart/README.md

     - type 'flutter run'

 ## Architecture
-The code is as below
+The file architecture is as below
 SHARIDE_DART

     - backend
         RestAPI   (the REST APIs)